-The Phone New Resource allows you to add SIP compatible phones to the Junction Networks OnSIP interface for automatic provisioning.
-Currently this feature supports Polycom, Cisco, Linksys, Panasonic, Grandstream, and Yealink phones.
+The Phone Resource allows you to add SIP standard phones to the OnSIP Admin Portal for automatic provisioning.
+Currently, this feature supports the following phone brands: Polycom, Cisco, Linksys, Panasonic, Grandstream, and Yealink.

 Navigate to the 'Resources' page in the admin portal and click 'Create New Resource'

 From the list of resources choose 'Phone' > 'Create a new Phone'

 You should now see a screen that looks something like the image below.